andreaceccanti/iam-website/content/en/docs/tasks/administration/client-status-change/_index.md

 title: Disable or Enable a client
 weight: 2
 ---
-Existing clients can be disabled or enabled by admin user from dashboard.
+Existing clients can be disabled or enabled by Administrator from dashboard.

 ## Disabling a client using the dashboard

-Log into the service using admin credential and click on the _Clients_ link on the left navigation bar:
+Log into the service using admin credentials and click on the _Clients_ link on the left navigation bar:

 ![dashboard](../images/client-status-change-1.png)